kathrinemolsen-lab/kathrine-dth-website/dh_in_english.md

-# Assignment 1 – Digital Humanities in English
+# Digital Humanities in English

 ## Introduction